mcaminiti/homeassistant/README.md

 - Grouping of lights for use with Alexa for commands
 - Perform actions based on people leaving home / arriving home
 - Update location for user based on geolocation zones (Work, School, Church, Home)
-- Enable holiday color lights on outside lights
+- Enable holiday color lights on outside lights via scenes
+- Turn on lights based on motion / ring front door and return to previous theme after
 - Send Text notification and flash lights if water detected in basement
 - Send Text notification and flash lights if water detected by washing machine
 - Cut power to washing machine if water detected by washing machine